docsforadobe/premiere-plugin-guide/docs/importers/getting-started.rst

 Settings data should be stored in a disk-safe prefs structure, which is defined by the importer.

-Premiere will allocate the prefs based on the prefsLength re-

-turned from the first call to *imGetPrefs8*.
+Premiere will allocate the prefs based on the prefsLength re turned from the first call to *imGetPrefs8*.

 Premiere will deallocate the prefs when it is no longer needed.